openaq/openaq-info/FAQ.md

 "These data were accessed from the OpenAQ Platform (openaq.org) and originate from [XXXX source] (e.g. The U.S. Embassy in Kampala)."

 - For mulitple originating data sources that are logistically difficult to list:
-"These data were accessed from the OpenAQ Platform and originate from multiple sources.
+"These data were accessed from the OpenAQ Platform and originate from multiple sources; see openaq.org for list of sources.

 Essentially, where possible, please recognize the originating sources of the data, in addition to its access point.

 - Another example by a Community member who cited OpenAQ in their own paper:
-OpenAQ, OpenAQ.org [online] Available from: https://openaq.org (Accessed 3
+"OpenAQ, OpenAQ.org [online] Available from: https://openaq.org (Accessed 3
-August 2017), 2017.
+August 2017), 2017."

 We also have a peer-reviewed paper in the work.
-But, we'll be hoenst with you: It could be awhile before that will be citable. :)
+But, we'll be honest with you: It could be awhile before that will be citable. :)

 ---